Alternating Wentzel-Kramers-Brillouin Approximation to the Schr\"{o}dinger Equation: Rediscover the Bremmers series and beyond: Introduction

-where A and B are two undetermined constants.
+where $A$ and $B$ are undetermined constants, and they are complex conjugate.
 One can see that the WKB approximation has a simple structure regardless of how complex the potential $V(x)$ is, as long as the phase integral can be carried out.
-However, the difficulty in extending the WKB theory emerges as soon as one proceeds to higher order approximations\cite{KembleArticle,Kemblebook,Hyouguchi_Letters}.
-For example, it is a tedious task to derive the connection formulas as the order increases, because the inherent singularity in the neighborhoods of the turning points (where the classical momentum is vanishing) can lead to stronger divergence for the higher order WKB series.
-Infact, going beyond the leading order of WKB theory without mathematical complications is very difficult, authough there exists techniques such as Borel summation of exact WKB analysis.\cite{Exact_WKB,Gergo_exact_WKB} Therefore, it is desirable to keep the simple solution form while improving the applicability range of the usual WKB theory.
+Usually, the difficulty in extending the WKB theory emerges as soon as one proceeds to higher-order approximations \cite{Bender_Orszag,Kemble1935,Kemble1937}.
+For example, it is a tedious task to derive the connection formulas as the order increases, because the inherent singularity at the turning points (where the classical momentum vanishes) can only lead to a stronger divergence by naively adding up higher-order terms into the WKB series.
+In fact, going beyond the leading order of WKB theory without mathematical complications is always challenging \cite{Beckel1963}, although there exists techniques such as Borel summation of exact WKB analysis and the uniform WKB methods \cite{Sueishi,Voros1983,Dunne2014}.
+Recently, a beautiful method is developed by Tripathi who re-summed the perturbative WKB series and provided a closed-form quantization formula for two turning point problems in one dimension \cite{Tripathi2022}.
+Tripathi's method keeps the simple solution form yet greatly improves the Bohr-Sommerfield-Wilson condition to a wider range of applicability than the conventional WKB approximation.
+Therefore, it is desirable and of academic interest to explore the geometric-optical character of both reflective and transmittive waves encoded in the WKB series in detail.

-In this paper we propose an extended WKB approximation dubbed the alternating WKB (a-WKB) method by considering a heuristic ansatz of the wave function.
-The theoretical approach of the a-WKB method is presented in Sec. \uppercase\expandafter{\romannumeral2}.
-In Sec. \uppercase\expandafter{\romannumeral3}, the a-WKB method is applied to the eigenvalue problem of a harmonic oscillator and compared with the usual WKB method.
-In the a-WKB method, the extra correction terms due to the concept of reflection wave are shown that the contribution appear in only \textit{amplitude}, instead of in the \textit{phase} in Sec. \uppercase\expandafter{\romannumeral4} .
-The scattering problem of a particle from a repulsive inverse-square potential is investigated in Sec. \uppercase\expandafter{\romannumeral5}.
-We summarize our main findings and review previos works containing similar coupled differential equations to ours in Sec. \uppercase\expandafter{\romannumeral6}.
+In this paper we propose an extended WKB approximation dubbed the alternating WKB (a-WKB) method by considering a heuristic ansatz of the wave function in the case of two turning point problems.
+The theoretical approach of the a-WKB method is presented in Sec.\ref{sec:Theory}.
+Which gives the correction on the amplitute of the wave function as shown in Eq. \eqref{eq:4}

+Where c.c. refers to complex conjugate, $S(x)$ is the phase integral, $\int{p}dx$, and $\frac{p'}{2p}$ plays the role of differential relection due to the variation of the potential $V(x)$.
+In Sec. \ref{sec:GeometricOptics}, we demonstrate how the a-WKB method can be incorporated into a recursively diagonalizing scheme in the sence that we "look" the wave function in the new basis, which improves the {\it phase}.

+In Sec. \ref{sec:Quantization}, based on the diagonalized wave function obtained from the previous section, we derive the general quantization formula